keithalewis/papers/probability.md

 is a probability measure then the measure of the union of sets is the sum of the measure of each set minus the measure of the intersection:
 $P(E\cup F) = P(E) + P(F) - P(E\cap F)$ for events $E$ and $F$.
 This is
-the mathematical way to say measures do not double count.
+the mathematical way of expressing the requirement that measures do not double count.

 A probability measure must also satisfy $P(\emptyset) = 0$ and $P(\Omega) = 1$.